 Cummings is an accomplished writer about new music; he is the author of contemporary/avant-garde music blog 5:4 (begun in 2008), and is a contributor to assorted print and online publications.
 His co-edited book Music Beyond Airports: appraising ambient music was published by the University of Huddersfield Press in July 2019.
 He has written an introduction to Marko Ciciliani's book/audio DVD Pop Wall Alphabet and a major retrospective essay for the ebook Imperfect Forms: the Music of Kenneth Kirschner, published by Tokafi.
-Cummings has contributed to numerous journals and websites, including Tempo, Dissonance, Opera, Bachtrack, Pan, La Tempestad and Fluid Radio.
+Cummings has contributed to numerous journals and websites, including Tempo, Dissonance, Opera, Bachtrack, Pan and La Tempestad.